-Coq au Vin- St. Margaret Mary AlaCOQue - October 16
+Coq au Vin- For the Solemnity of the Sacred Heart and St. Margaret Mary AlaCOQue

 Last June we decided that we were going to do a Home Enthronement to the Sacred Heart of Jesus.
 I had never heard about it before but I was overwhelmed with excitement that our home would forevermore be a sanctuary which Jesus reigns over.
 I have always wanted to build a home that imitated a little monastery, full of glorifying work, humble prayer, and Christ-centered growth in love and virtue.
 It sounds romantic but it has not come without many challenges and I have often felt immense strength from the Sacred Heart.
 Fully knowing that we cannot achieve that on our own merits, giving this home to the most self-sacrificing, beautiful heart of Jesus was the only way to go.
 We had a lovely, intimate ceremony last year with a dear priest friend and shared a meal afterwards with our loved ones.
 In celebrating the anniversary of our enthronement we rededicated ourselves to the Sacred Heart of Jesus (prayer after the recipe) and I made a more intentional meal in honor of the French nun that Jesus revealed his heart to.
 This traditional, classic French dish is one that is true to the region that St. Margaret Mary Alacoque came from!
 It made for a delicious dinner in celebration of the Sacred Heart of Jesus feast day and can also be used again on her feast day which is October 16th.

 1. 4-6 boneless, skinless chicken thighs, or the traditional way by using a whole chicken cut into 10 pieces.

 6. 4 oz chopped onions or 6 oz pearl onions